algorand-devrel/demo-zk/README.md

 This project is a demo of a simple ZK application that allows verifying a proof generated using the groth16 scheme and the BLS12_381 curve.

+This demo only shows the verification of a proof using BLS12_381 but BN254 is also supported in the AVM.
+However, Zokrates does not support [BN254 curve][zokrates-curves], so a different library will be needed to generate a proof for that curve.

 ## Use